 Topics include properties of real numbers, descriptive statistics and geometry.
 The emphasis is on mathematics taught in the elementary school classroom, using a variety of teaching techniques, methods, and hands-on materials including manipulatives and technology.
-Prerequisite: MAT-105 or MAT-221 or equivalent course with a minimum grade of C
+Prerequisite: MAT-221 or equivalent course with a minimum grade of C.